alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/authentication-example/readme.md

 |POD_NAME|metadata.name|
 |NAMESPACE_NAME|metadata.namespace|

-**HINT：The POD in which your deployed application does not need to be automatically injected by Istio because the various governance modules of Spring Cloud Alibaba will be used to replace the functions of the Envoy Proxy.**
+**HINT：The POD in which your deployed application does not need to be automatically injected by Istio because the various governance modules of SCA will be used to replace the functions of the Envoy Proxy.**
 ### Demostration
 The following are some simple examples of authentication rule configurations:
 #### IP Blocks